 How do I enroll in PR 393 Internship units?

-You should apply for internship units prior to the semester/summer session in which you plan to complete the internship so that you are registered before the first day of classes (e.g., if you plan to complete an internship in the fall, you should submit your internship application a week before the first day of fall classes so that your application can be reviewed and you can be registered before the first day of classes to avoid late add fees).
+Apply for internship units prior to the semester/summer session in which you plan to complete the internship so that you are registered before the first day of classes (e.g., if you plan to complete an internship in the fall, you should submit your internship application a week before the first day of fall classes so that your application can be reviewed and you can be registered before the first day of classes to avoid late add fees).
 All summer internship students are registered for 7 Week II Summer units.
-We will register students after the first day of classes but it is to your benefit to submit your application before the first day of classes.
+We will register students after the first day of classes, but it is to your benefit to submit your application before the first day of classes.
 Internship students will be graded using the SPF grading scale; the final grade is not included in the GPA: https://catalog.arizona.edu/policy/university-wide-house-numbered-courses.

 How do I qualify for PR 393 Internship units?